sevilcaliskan/mixture-of-gaussians/README.md

 # mixture-of-gaussians
-Mixture of gaussians homework for machine learning course hw2q1 and hw2q2 files uses other functions and calculates the results
+Mixture of gaussians homework for machine learning course

+For demonstration hw2q1 and hw2q2 files can be run on matlab after files.